jpverkamp/blog/content/reviews/books/Joe Abercrombie/The First Law/2 - Before They Are Hanged.md

 ---
 > We should forgive our enemies, but not before they are hanged.

-Before They Are Hanged takes {{<crosslink "The Blade Itself">}} and takes everything up a notch.
+Before They Are Hanged takes [[The Blade Itself]]() and takes everything up a notch.
 It's still a dark and twisted world, there are still terrible people on all sides... but now we have even more hints and worldbuilding on darker things coming.

 Overall, it's a worthwhile continuation to the first story and I'm really looking forward to see where it goes next.
 The narration in particular remains well worth it.